lea-cohausz/lea-cohausz.github.io/aboutme.md

+### Teaching

+- Decision Support: Master-level course on the basics of logic and probability theory, graphical models (in particular BNs), utility theory, game theory, and reinforcement learning
+- Industrial Applications of AI (my sessions: agriculture/computer vision and education/XAI/causal modelling and biases): hands-on Master-level course
+- Master Team Project and Master Seminar Content Recommendation

+### Interests Outside Academia

+I enjoy being outside, going on hikes, bouldering, sailing, playing all kinds of sports, and being a volunteer firefighter.

+### Social Involvement
+- volunteer firefighter in Mannheim
+- co-organizing the <a href="https://wuman.de/wids/">Women in Data Science Event</a> in Mannheim
+- active in the <a href="https://www.cybermentorin.de/index.php/de/">Cybermentorin community</a> which focuses on getting more girls interested in STEM
+- currently inactive sports coach

 ### Publications

 Lea Cohausz, Jakob Kappenberger & Heiner Stuckenschmidt.
 2024.
 What fairness metrics can really tell you: A case study in the educational domain. *Proceedings of the 14th International Conference on Learning Analytics and Knowledge*. <a href="https://madoc.bib.uni-mannheim.de/66479/1/lak24-30.pdf">Download the Paper here</a>